Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 Can I drive in a low emission zone?

 There are different classes of Low Emission Zones throughout the UK.
-The particular class of an LEZ determines which vehicles are affected by it.
+The class of an LEZ determines which vehicles are affected by it.

 Bath, for example, has a Class C LEZ, while Birmingham’s zone is Class D.